Best ultrabook and portable lightweight laptop in 2025

 Given the multitude of excellent premium ultrabooks out there, I’ve also put up together this list of honorary mentions in this segment, with links towards our detailed reviews and guides.

-You might want to consider these for specific features and traits that might not be available with our recommendations above, such as certain screen formats and types of panels, certain design choices, longer battery life, or more affordable price tags in your region, as the Dell XPS and Lenovo ThinkPads tend to get very expensive in some countries, making other brands more competitive there.
+You might want to consider these for specific features and traits that might not be available with our recommendations above, such as certain screen formats and types of panels, certain design choices, longer battery life, or more affordable price tags in your region.

-• Asus ExpertBook B9 seriesreview – sub 1-kilo 14-inch business laptop with modern specs, IPS screen, big battery, and uncompromised IO and business features;
+• Asus ExpertBook B9 seriesreview – sub 1-kilo 14-inch business laptop with low-power modern Intel specs, IPS matte screen, big battery, uncompromised IO and business features;

-• Microsoft Surface Laptop configurations and prices – compact 13.5-inch and 15-inch ultrabooks with 3:2 high-resolution screens, modern hardware, and excellent keyboards, all tucked inside portable unibody designs; small batteries and limited availability;
+• Microsoft Surface Laptop configurations and prices – compact 13.5-inch and 15-inch ultrabooks with 3:2 high-resolution screens, AMD or Snapdragon hardware, and excellent keyboards, all tucked inside portable unibody designs; small batteries and limited availability;

-• Lenovo ThinkPad X13 and T14sreviews – 13/14-inch business ultrabooks, value alternatives for the X1 Carbon and X1 Nano, with mostly similar traits, but increased dimensions/weight;
+• Lenovo ThinkPad T14 and T14s – mid-range 14-inch business ultrabooks, clamshells or 2-in-1s, value alternatives for the X1 Carbon, with mostly similar traits, but increased dimensions/weight and mid-tier builds;

-• LG Gram seriesreviewsconfigurations and prices – compact and ultralight 13/14/16 and 17-inch ultrabooks with matte screens, good inputs, and large batteries; not as sturdily built as other premium options;
+• LG Gram seriesconfigurations and prices – compact and ultralight 13 to 17-inch ultrabooks with matte screens, good inputs, and large batteries; not as sturdily built as other premium options;

-• Samsung Galaxy Book Pro series – ultralight 13 and 15-inch laptops with Intel hardware and big batteries, available as clamshell or 2-in-1 convertibles;
+• Samsung Galaxy Book series – ultralight premium 13 to 16-inch laptops with Intel hardware and big batteries, available as clamshell or 2-in-1 convertibles; only offered in some markets.

 The best-value ultrabooks and thin-and-light laptops